weaveworks-plugins/scope-iowait/README.md

 **Note** If Scope IOWait plugin has been registered by Scope, you will see it in the list of `PLUGINS` in the bottom right of the UI (see the rectangle in the above figure).
 The measured value is showed in the *STATUS* section (see the circle in the above figure).

+## How to use Scope IOWait Plugin

+The plugin can show in the UI 2 metrics collected by _iostat_:

+* Idle: show the percentage of time that the CPU or CPUs were idle and the system did not have an outstanding disk I/O request.
+This metrics is shown by the default.
+* IO Wait: Show the percentage of time that the CPU or  CPUs  were idle  during  which  the system had an outstanding disk I/O request.

+To switch between metrics you can use the controls.
+The `clock` icon (see green box in the above figure) switches to IO Wait metric and the `gears` icon switches to idle metric.